Cloud-based phone systems vs. on-premises systems

 Features:

-• Global Public Switched Telephone Network (PSTN) reach to over 25 countries
+• Global Public Switched Telephone Network (PSTN) reaches over 25 countries

 • Flexible calling plans